East Kalimantan

+Since 2013, East Kalimantan is now divided into seven regencies and three cities.
+The proposed capital city of Indonesia, Nusantara, is currently constructed entirely within the province.

 History

+Prehistory

 East Kalimantan was once mostly covered by tropical rainforest.
 In prehistoric times, there was limestone cave called Lubang Jeriji Saléh located in the Sangkulirang-Mangkalihat Karst in the district of Bengalon, East Kutai, believed to contain one of the oldest figurative art in the world.
 The cave paintings were first spotted in 1994 by the French explorer Luc-Henri Fage and the French archaeologist Jean-Michel Chazine, from Kalimanthrope.
 In 2018, a team of scientists investigating the cave, led by Maxime Aubert from Griffith University and Pindi Setiawan from the Bandung Institute of Technology, published a report in the journal Nature identifying the paintings as the world's oldest known figurative art.
 The team had previously investigated cave paintings in the neighbouring island of Sulawesi.
 In order to date the paintings, the team used dating techniques on the calcium carbonate (limestone) deposits close to them.